The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Defensive corroborations:

-• The .LOG1 / .LOG2 files often contain pre-tamper state.
+• .LOG1 / .LOG2 often hold pre-tamper state.

 • The USN journal records writes to the hive file itself.